-On a cool August evening in the San Juan Mountains
+On a cool summer evening in the San Juans

-we gathered around a chiminea to make s’mores.
+we gather around a chiminea to make s’mores.

 for our family’s flaming marshmallows.

-The kids shouted how best to roast puffed sugar.
+The kids shout how best to roast puffed sugar.

 during this, our last vacation together.